aSetback/GoodBot/README.md

 +gear Player
   Retrieve a player's gear from the last attended raid.
 Server defaults to Mankrik, region defaults to US.

++enchants Player
+  Lists all enchantable gear a player was wearing during the last raid, and which pieces are enchanted with what.

 +logs Guild Name
   Display a list of the last 10 raids uploaded to WarcraftLogs for the guild